Zersya/pet-adoption-mobile/README.md

 # pet_adoption

-Application for pet adoption from user for user.
+Application for pet adoption from user to user.

 ## Getting Started